Kuopion Palloseura: Transfers

 In the last few decades, KuPS have produced numerous local players for Veikkausliiga and a few who have transferred abroad.
-The four biggest incoming transfer fees KuPS have received came from local mostly homegrown players.
-The club’s record incoming transfer fee was for then 17-year old Matias Siltanen, who departed for Djurgården following a great debut season for KuPS in 2024.
+Five among their seven biggest incoming transfer fees came from local mostly homegrown players.
+The club’s previous incoming transfer fee record was for then 17-year old Matias Siltanen, who departed for Djurgården following a great debut season for KuPS in 2024.
+It was surpassed one year later by the transfer of Otto Ruoppi to Mainz 05 for €1.3 million, and further surpassed by Mohamed Toure's transfer to FC Viktoria Plzeň for €1.5 million in February 2026.